 The British Accountancy Awards judges represent the very best of the profession, and its ecosystem.
-More than 20 judges give up their time to pore over the entries, across a three-stage process.
+Over 10 judges give up their time to pore over the entries, across a three-stage process.

 Glenn Collins is responsible for advice and support to ACCA members on issues including audit, financial reporting, business and credit advice, taxation, company and business law, ethics, export and access to finance.
 Glenn spent 16 years in public practice, specialising in audit and business advice, before joining ACCA nearly 16 years ago.

 Simon is a highly experienced recruitment marketing professional and job board operations director who has managed CareersinAudit.com and the specialist group job boards CareersinRisk, CareersinCompliance and CareersinCyberSecurity for over 12 years.
 He has created a highly regarded global online recruitment brand and has won many awards for his work, including Best Job Board at the prestigious Recruiter Awards.
 As an expert within Audit and Accountancy recruitment, and career trends across the global industry, Simon is ideally positioned to provide key insight from the heart of the sector.